sodadata/docs/soda-cloud/monitors.md

 ## Prerequisites

-* An [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account has connected it to a configured local instance of Soda SQL.
+* An [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account has connected it to a configured instance of Soda SQL.
 Learn more about [adding datasets via Soda SQL]({% link soda-sql/configure.md %}#configuration-instructions).
-* Soda SQL has executed at least one scan of your data source to discover all of its datasets.
+* Soda SQL has analyzed your data source to discover all of its datasets and create [scan YAML files]({% link soda-sql/scan-yaml.md %}) for each of them.
 If you are a Soda SQL user and have connected it to your Soda Cloud account, you can use the `soda analyze` command to discover datasets.
 Refer to [Configure Soda SQL]({% link soda-sql/configure.md %}) for details.
+* You have used Soda SQL to [run at least one scan]({% link soda/scan.md %}#run-a-scan) of a dataset in your data source so that Soda SQL pushes dataset details and test results to Soda Cloud.
 * You are an Admin in your Soda Cloud account, or have a Manager or Editor role for the dataset for which you wish to create a monitor.
 See [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.
 * (Optional) An Admin on your Soda Cloud account has [integrated with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack) to enable Soda Cloud to send Slack notifications to your team.
-If you do not use Slack, Soda Cloud can send notifications via email.
+If you do not use Slack, Soda Cloud sends notifications via email.

 ## Create a monitor and an alert